Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Numerical evaluation

-We assessed the average treatment effect among the trial population.
-The binary covariate was binomially distributed with a probability of $0.50$, while the continuous covariate in the trial population followed a standard normal distribution.
+\paragraph{Treatment effects and (sub)populations} We estimated three different treatment effects: \begin{enumerate} \item An average treatment effect (ATE) among the trial population.
+The trial population with a discrete covariate was defined by a binomially distributed covariate with a probability of $0.50$.
+The trial population with a continuous covariate was defined by a covariate that followed a standard normal distribution.